johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ## What is Maize Plant Discipleship? ##

 Maize Plant Discipleship is a biblical learning resource, designed to be practical, relevant and accessible for use in African and other Majority World contexts.
-It has been derived and road-tested in collaboration with Africans, formulated in response to contextual doctoral research and is being published as a series of short, modular, low-cost handbooks:
+It has been derived and road-tested in collaboration with Africans and formulated in response to contextual doctoral research conducted in Burkina Faso, for publication as a syllabus of short, modular handbooks:

--	suitable for formal and informal modes of study
+-	equipping facilitators to guide small learning groups
 -	incorporating reflective learning and group discussions
--	reliant simply upon facilitators co-ordinating small learning groups
+-	suitable for formal and informal modes of study
--	easily replicable, in terms of both republication and training.
+-	easily replicable, in terms of republication and training.

 Its goal is to facilitate biblical learning that continuously moves outwards, drawing whole communities into patterns of scripturally-based discipleship, in living dialogue with contextual culture.